 As well as helping churches calculate their energy consumption and carbon footprint, the EFT returns from previous years have been helping the diocesan Net Zero Carbon lead plan how best to support churches looking to reduce their emissions and save money on their energy bills.
-Churches have until 30 June to use the Tool and it’s helpful if this can be done every year.
+Completing the EFT can also help churches when applying for funding.

 Our Net Zero Carbon Regional Programme Manager, Lee Westcott said: